vesuxyz/docs/docs/curators/pools/create-pool.md

 sidebar_position: 1
 ---

-In this section, we'll learn how to create new Vesu pools.
+This guide explains how to create new lending pools using the pool creation flow.

-Vesu's permissionless nature allows anyone to create new lending pools directly through the protocol contracts (e.g. via a block explorer).
+Pools can also be created directly through the protocol contracts (e.g. via a block explorer).

 ## Requirements